-Intermountain Centers collaborates with Cenpatico to offer a Brief Intervention Program (BIP) to boys and girls birth through 17 years who are Title XIX.
-The BIP is part of an initiative to improve availability and accessibility of temporary, community-based residential services for young children in compliance with the Arizona Vision for Children.
+Intermountain Centers offers a Brief Intervention Program (BIP) to boys and girls birth through 17 years who are Title XIX.
+The BIP is part of an initiative to improve availabilities and accessibility of temporary, community-based residential services for young children in compliance with the Arizona Vision for Children.

-- A child who has been dually diagnosed with emotional and developmental disabilities and whose behavior is not being de-escalated successfully by other interventions;
+- A child who has been dually diagnosed with emotional and developmental disabilities and behavior that cannot be successfully de-escalated by other interventions.

-- A child in a behavioral health Home Care Training to Home Care Client (HCTC) placement whose behaviors are escalating or who is encountering an unstable family situation;
+- A child in behavioral health Home Care Training to Home Care Client (HCTC) placement with escalating behaviors and an unstable family situation.

 - A child who requires a short-term, step-down home environment between placements where other alternatives are unavailable.